qmlbook/qmlbook/en/ch15/index.rst

 QString
 -------

-Text handling in Qt is in general unicode based.
+In general, text handling in Qt is unicode based.
 For this you use the ``QString`` class.
 It comes with a variety of great functions which you would expect from a modern framework.
 For 8-bit data you would use normally the ``QByteArray`` class and for ASCII identifiers the ``QLatin1String`` to preserve memory.
 For a list of strings you can use a ``QList<QString>`` or simply the ``QStringList`` class (which is derived from ``QList<QString>``).

 Here are some examples of how to use the ``QString`` class.
 QString can be created on the stack but it stores its data on the heap.
-Also by assigning one string to another the data will not be copied only a reference to the data.
+Also when assigning one string to another, the data will not be copied - only a reference to the data.
 So this is really cheap and lets the developer concentrate on the code and not on the memory handling. ``QString`` uses reference counters to know when the data can be safely deleted.
 This feature is called :qt5:`Implicit Sharing <implicit-sharing>` and it is used in many Qt classes.

 .. literalinclude:: src/qtfoundation/tst_foundation.cpp